mawinkler/moadsd-ng-server/README.md

 cd ~/moadsd-ng
 ```

+And finally run the configurator via the menu.

-You can also do a full backup simply tar / zip the moadsd-ng-server directory.
+You can also do a full backup by simply doing a tar/zip of the moadsd-ng-server directory.
 It contains everything which is required to restore or relocate the environment.